 Our vision is for the Pendleton County community to be an alcohol, tobacco and other drug -free environment and culture for its youth.

-Stephanie is a Community Health Strategist for Three Rivers District Health Department.
+Stephanie is the Project Coordinator for the Pendleton County School District, whose work is funded through a federal Drug-Free Communities grant, which focuses on alcohol and tobacco prevention, as well as building social-emotional learning skills for youth.
 She is a graduate from Eastern Kentucky University with a Masters Degree in Public Administration.
-She enjoys working in public health and is excited to be on a team that works to prevent substance use for our youth in Pendleton County.
+She enjoys working in prevention and is excited to be on a team that works to prevent substance use for our youth in Pendleton County.

 Becky is a mom of four, grandmother to four and married to Todd.
 She is a registered nurse and a longtime resident of Pendleton County.
 She has been working in the public health field for 12 years.
 She is passionate about prevention and the community that she lives in.